The Amazing Effects of Gratitude and How to Practice it in the Classroom

 As a teacher, you set the tone for your classroom.
 Let that tone be one of gratitude that will spread among your classroom community.

-If you’re looking for teacher apparel for yourself or a teacher you want to show gratitude towards this holiday season, head on to The Wright Stuff Chics store and choose from our selection of T-shirts and teacher merch.
+If you’re looking for teacher tees for yourself or a teacher you want to show gratitude towards this holiday season, head on to The Wright Stuff Chics store and choose from our selection of cute teacher shirts and merch.
 We have some incredible deals happening now!